Insight

 What does "ex" mean for individual headings in Annex I?

-For a long time, it was unclear what the prefix “ex” in front of individual headings in Annex I could mean because these prefixes are not defined in more detail in the regulation itself.
+For a long time, it was unclear what the prefix "ex" before individual headings in Annex I might mean, as these prefixes are not further defined in the regulation itself.

-Over time, the European Commission published the following definition of the prefix “ex” on an information website set up specifically for the EU Deforestation Regulation (EUDR):
+Over time, the European Commission published the following definition of the prefix "ex" on a website specifically set up for the EU Deforestation Regulation (EUDR):

-When there is an “ex” before the HS code of products in Annex I, the product described in the Annex is an 'extract' from all the products that can be classified under the HS code.
+When "ex" precedes the HS code of products in Annex I, the product described in the annex is an "extract" from all products that can fall under the HS code.

-In case the relevant product, e.g. “ex 4011 New pneumatic tyres, of rubber” is made from a mix of synthetic and natural rubber then the operator (or non-SME trader) has to exercise due diligence only for the natural rubber ingredient.
+If the relevant product, e.g., "ex 4011 New air tires made from rubber," is made from a mix of synthetic and natural rubber, the operator (or non-SME trader) only needs to fulfill due diligence for the natural rubber component.

-This example shows that the regulation only covers natural rubber under the relevant commodity “rubber”, i.e. heading 4001, and also the products made from it or with natural rubber components.
+This example shows that the regulation only covers natural rubber under the relevant goods "rubber," i.e., heading 4001, and also the products made from or containing natural rubber components.

-Which relevant commodities according to Article 2 are now affected?
+Which relevant goods under Article 2 are now affected?

 Note: non-exhaustive list

-So let's now look at the other products with the prefix “ex” for the remaining relevant commodities:
+Let's now consider the other products with the prefix "ex" for the remaining relevant goods:

 Cattle

-cattle of the genera Bos, Bibos, Novibos and Poephagus
+Cattle from the genus Bos, Bibos, Novibos, and Poephagus

 Cocoa